 A product roadmap is a shared source of truth that outlines the vision, direction, priorities, and progress of a product over time.
 It’s a plan of action that aligns the organization around short and long-term goals for the product or project, and how they will be achieved.

 While it's common for the roadmap to show what you’re building, it’s just as important to show why.
-Items on the roadmap should be clearly linked to your product strategy, and your roadmap should be responsive to changes in customer feedback and the competitive landscape.
+Items on the roadmap should be clearly linked to your product strategy and goals, and your roadmap should be responsive to changes in customer feedback and the competitive landscape.

 Product owners use roadmaps to collaborate with their teams and build consensus on how a product will grow and shift over time.
-Agile teams turn to the roadmap to keep everyone on the same page and gain context for their everyday work and future direction.
+Agile teams refer back to the product roadmap to keep everyone on the same page about which product ideas have been prioritized and when, and to gain context for their everyday work and future direction.

 Roadmaps come in several different forms and serve a variety of audiences:

 Internal roadmap for the development team: These roadmaps can be created in several ways, depending on how your team likes to work.
 Some common versions include the detail about the prioritized customer value to be delivered, target release dates and milestones.
-Since many development teams use agile methodologies, these roadmaps are often organized by sprints and show specific pieces of work and problem areas plotted on a timeline.
+As a general rule, development teams should use a product roadmap to understand the product strategy, how it connects to goals, and why initiatives have been prioritized.
+For the actual development work, dev teams should create a separate delivery plan that maps back to the product roadmap.
+Since many development teams use agile methodologies, these plans are often organized by sprints and show specific pieces of work and problem areas plotted on a timeline.

 Internal roadmap for executives: These roadmaps emphasize how teams' work supports high-level company goals and metrics.
 They are often organized by month or by quarter to show progress over time towards these goals, and generally include less detail about detailed development stories and tasks.

-Internal roadmap for sales: These roadmaps focus on new features and customer benefits in order to support sales conversations.
+Internal roadmap for sales: These roadmaps focus on new features and customer benefits, and may even include key customers who are interested in these features in order to support sales conversations.
 An important note: avoid including hard dates in sales roadmaps to avoid tying internal teams to potentially unrealistic dates.

 External roadmap: These roadmaps should excite customers about what’s coming next.
 Make sure they are visually appealing and easy to read.
 They should provide a high-level, generalized view of new features and prioritized problem areas to get customers interested in the future direction of the product.

 The biggest benefit of the product roadmap is the strategic vision it illustrates to all stakeholders.
-The roadmap matches broader product and company goals with development efforts, which align the teams around common goals to create great products.
+The roadmap ladders up to broader product and company goals with development efforts, which connects work across teams and aligns those teams around common goals to create great products.

-- For organizational leadership, the roadmap provides updates on the status of work and “translates” developer tasks in Jira into non-technical terms and a format that’s easily understood.
+- For organizational leadership, the roadmap provides updates on the status of planned features and improvements in a format that connects back to company goals and is easily understood.

-- For product owners and managers, roadmaps unify teams working on high impact product enhancements and allow them to communicate priorities effectively with adjacent teams.
+- For product owners and managers, roadmaps unify teams working on high impact product enhancements and allow them to communicate priorities and why they were prioritized effectively with adjacent teams.

 - For the developers themselves, roadmaps provide a better understanding of the “big picture,” which allows team members to focus on the most important tasks, avoid scope creep, and make fast, autonomous decisions.

-To build a roadmap, product owners should consider market trajectories, customer value propositions, strategic goals, and effort constraints.
-Once these factors are understood, the product owner can work with their team to start prioritizing initiatives and epics on the roadmap.
+To build a roadmap, product owners should evaluate ideas based on key criteria, such as market trajectories, customer insights and feedback, company goals, and effort constraints.
+Once these factors are understood, product teams can work together to start prioritizing initiatives on the roadmap.

 The content of a roadmap will depend on its audience - a roadmap for the development team may cover only one product, while a roadmap for executives can cover multiple products.
 Depending on the size and structure of an organization, a single roadmap may span multiple teams working on the same product.
 An external roadmap will often cover multiple products aligned with one point of emphasis or customer need.